9 Principles of Mobile App Design

 Your app should be adapted for the deaf and hard of hearing, especially if it contains sound components.
 Video and audio content should be captioned and subtitled.

 HTML has built-in features to communicate the meaning of the content.
 For instance, you can use alt attributes to describe the visual images for people who can’t see.
+Read more about accessibility standards in UX.

 Unless the core functionality of your app revolves around the user’s gender, don’t ask them to specify their gender.
 If you run a simple business like a car rental service, there’s no need to know the customer’s gender.
+It also pertains having inclusivity by default in your visual and content design.

 Design interfaces in UXPin